-1. Chia Seeds Can Help Reduce Chronic Inflammation
+1. Chia Seeds in Water Can Help Reduce Chronic Inflammation

 Inflammation is a normal immune response to injury or infection.

-3. Chia Seeds Provide A Good Source Of Fiber
+3. Chia Seeds in Water Can Provide a Good Source Of Fiber

 Chia seeds contain high amounts of soluble fiber, which absorbs water and expands in the stomach.
 This slows down the absorption of food and keeps you full longer, which prevents overeating and aids weight loss.

-Two tablespoons of chia seeds have 11 grams of dietary fiber, which is half of what a woman needs in a day and about a third what a man needs.
+Two tablespoons of chia seeds in water offer 11 grams of dietary fiber, which is half of what a woman needs in a day and about a third of what a man needs.
 Incorporate other fiber-rich foods throughout the day to help you meet your daily requirements.

-4. Chia Seeds Can Help Reduce Blood Sugar Levels
+4. Chia Seeds in Water Can Help Reduce Blood Sugar Levels

-5. Chia Seeds Are Good For Bone Health
+5. Chia Seeds in Water is Good For Bone Health

-6. Can Reduce Your Risk Of Heart Disease
+6. It Can Reduce Your Risk Of Heart Disease

 Heart disease can be due to many factors, including inflammation, excessive weight gain, and high blood pressure.